 There may be exceptional situations where aspects of the Child Safe Practices do not apply, for example in an emergency it may be appropriate to physically restrain a Child.
-However, it is crucial that, where possible, you seek authorisation prior to taking action that does not comply with these Child Safe Standards or that you notify the NSWIS Manager, People & Culture as soon possible after any incident in which these Child Safe Standards are not complied with.
+However, it is crucial that, where possible, you seek authorisation prior to taking action that does not comply with these Child Safe Standards or that you notify the NSWIS Manager, Financial Services, People & Culture or the Child Safety Officer as soon possible after any incident in which these Child Safe Standards are not complied with.